TheLinuxEnthusiast/aws-emr-s3-data-lake/README.md

     --ec2-attributes KeyName="${KEY_NAME}",SubnetId="${SUBNET_NAME}" \
     --instance-type m5.xlarge \
     --profile "${PROFILE_NAME}" \
-    --bootstrap-actions Path="s3://sparkify-etl-code-df/bootstrap.sh",Args=[${BUCKET_NAME}]
+    --bootstrap-actions Path="s3://sparkify-etl-code-df/bootstrap.sh",Args=${BUCKET_NAME}

 ```

 <p>You simply need to provide the various input parameters to create the EMR instance.
-It can be run like this from the command line:</p>
+If you are using a different code source then you'll need to change the etl bucket name.
+EMR script can be run from the command line:</p>

 ```